Nursing (completion program for registered nurses)

 - Students are required to pay course fees for each semester they are enrolled in clinical nursing courses.

-Continuing enrollment in Missouri State must be maintained to be considered a student in the BSN program.
-Students who interrupt their education for a year or more must follow University readmission policies and petition the School of Nursing to be reinstated in the nursing program at which time the previous course work will be reevaluated.
+Continuing enrollment in Missouri State University must be maintained to be considered a student in the BSN-C program.
+Students who interrupt their education for a year or more must follow University readmission policies and petition the School of Nursing to be reinstated in the BSN-C program at which time the previous course work will be reevaluated.

 Retention, progression and graduation policies